Torsion-Audio/Scyclone/README.md

 git submodule update --init --recursive

 # on macOS you might need to specify the processor type with -DCMAKE_HOST_SYSTEM_PROCESSOR=x86_64 or arm64
+# on Windows currently only Release build works (add your own onnx static debug build in order to use debug)
 cmake . -B cmake-build
 cmake --build cmake-build --config Release
 ```